Lie symmetry analysis of the two-Higgs-doublet model field equations: Lie symmetry analysis of PDEs

-Now, let $\Lg{G}$ be a connected Lie group and let $\La{g}$ be its Lie algebra.
-Then $\Lg{G}$ is a symmetry group\footnote{Possibly a local group, i.e.~only defined close to identity.} of a fully regular\footnote{"Fully regular" here means the system $\Delta$ is locally solvable and have a non-vanishing Jacobi determinant.
-In practice, most systems are fully regular \cite{OlverLecturesLGaDE}.} system of $m$ PDEs given by $\Delta =0$ if and only if
+Now, let $\Lg{G}$ be a connected Lie group acting (locally) on $\mathbb{R}^{d+q}$ with coordinates $(x,y)$, where $x \in \mathbb{R}^d$ are the independent variables and $y \in \mathbb{R}^q$ the dependent variables, and let $\La{g}$ be its Lie algebra.
+Then $\Lg{G}$ is a symmetry group\footnote{Possibly a local group, i.e.~only defined in a neighbourhood of the identity.} of a fully regular\footnote{``Fully regular'' here means that the system $\Delta$ is locally solvable and has a non-vanishing Jacobian determinant.
+In practice, most systems are fully regular \cite{OlverLecturesLGaDE}.} system of $m$ PDEs, written as $\Delta=0$, if and only if

+for all infinitesimal generators $X\in \La{g}$ \cite{OlverLecturesLGaDE}.
+The condition \eqref{E:prDelta=0PDEsymCond} is equivalent to requiring that, for a system $\Delta$ of order $n$, the prolongation $\operatorname{pr}^{(n)}X$ (or $\operatorname{pr}X$) is a vector field tangent to the solution manifold $\mathcal{M}_\Delta$ defined in \eqref{E:solManifold}, which can also be taken as a geometric definition of a (Lie point) symmetry.